perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 </table>
 </div>

+(Here *db_min* and *dB_max* are very high, du to a Reson Seabat 7150 specificity).
 Folders are created, one with the images on which the detections are made and one with the coordinates of the detections, sorted by the original G3D file.

 <div align="center">
 <table>